tools200ms/ecommquery/README.md

   * `ul`, `ol`, `li` - list tags

   Note that `div` and `span` elements are also removed (unwraped).
 * `h1` element is kind of special, only one `h1` element should be defined on page.
 In templates used by eCommerce platforms `h1` is usually a product or category name.
-It is a good idea from SEO point of view.
+It is a good idea from an SEO point of view.
 It means also that when sterilizing description any encounted `h1` tags should be shifted to become `h2`.
 Argument `start_hlevel=2` forces all `Header` elements to start from `h2`.
 * remove empty **style** elements, such as `<b></b>`
 * merge consecutive style elements, for instance `<b>B</b><b>old</b>` merges to `<b>Bold</b>`.
   This is to eliminate an over definition.
 I found that this can exist surprisingly often.